-Heat a large soup pot over medium heat.
-Add ground beef, onion, garlic and a pinch of salt and pepper.
+- Heat a large soup pot over medium heat.
+Add ground beef, onion and garlic.
 Cook until meat is no longer pink.
 Drain off any excess grease.

-- Stir in Italian seasoning and bay leaves and cook for a minute.
+- Stir in Italian seasoning and bay leaves and cook for one minute.

-Stir in beef broth, water, tomatoes, frozen veggies, Worcestershire and tomato paste to the pot.
+- Add beef broth, water, tomatoes, Worcestershire and tomato paste to the pot.
 Stir to combine, then bring to a boil.